TurakhiaLab/TALCO/hardware/README.md

 5. ASIC baseline
 > Step 1-4 is performed for alignment throughput of [GACT-X](https://github.com/gsneha26/Darwin-WGA/tree/master/src/hdl/GACTX) (used as ASIC baseline)

-## Building on AWS EC2 F1 instace
+## Building on AWS EC2 F1 instance
-Follow the below instructions to execute TALCO-XDrop and TALCO-WFAA on AWS EC2 F1 instance, [f1.2xlarge]().
+Follow the below instructions to execute TALCO-XDrop and TALCO-WFAA on the AWS EC2 F1 instance, [f1.2xlarge]().

 * Clone aws-fpga repository
 ```